YAMO Nagiso A Lodge that Weaves Time

 A time-woven inn reflecting the flow of the Kiso River and the town’s rich history—

-linking the spirit of a post town with memories of travel.
+linking the spirit of a historic post town with memories of travel.

 This renovated Kominka gently welcomes travelers with its kitchen and living space opening to the street.